mikebranstein/nativescript-workshop-instructions/src/chapters/chapter7.md

 ## Building a complex UI

 I've been using the stack layout a lot in the workshop thus far, but it's not from a lack of creativity.
 The stack layout can hold it's own: it's concise and simple to use.
-But, sometimes, you need soemthing a little more flexible.
+But, sometimes, you need something a little more flexible.
 After all, the stack layout can only organize UI elements in a stack-like formation: one on top of (or below) another.

 In this chapter, we're going to be learning about the grid layout, another layout that allows you to organize your UI using a grid.
 You'll be learn about the grid layout by bulding out the final page of the Tekmo app: the Products page.